michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 }
 <%= endhighlight %>

-This creates the `binary.married` variable beforehand the same size as the `married` variable.
-The loop then replaces each variable with the binary version of either `Yes` or `No`.
+This creates the same sized `binary.married` variable beforehand and the loop then replaces each variable with the binary version of either `Yes` or `No`.
 As I initialised the `binary.married` variable with `0`s I only needed to replace the entries corresponding to `Yes` in the `married` vector.

-I think, in general, loops should be avoided in R. If you find yourself using a loop there probably is an easier, and possible faster way to do it.
+I think, in general however, loops should be avoided in R. If you find yourself using a loop there probably is an easier, and possible faster way to do it.
 For instance I could perform a similar operation using vectorisation:

 <%= highlight %>